-According to Google’s official announcement, the search engine will “only allow ads from government exchanges, first-party providers and licensed third-party brokers” once the advertisers have provided documentation that proves they can legally sell health insurance to consumers.
+According to Google’s official announcement, the search engine is only allowing “ads from government exchanges, first-party providers and licensed third-party brokers” once the advertisers have provided documentation that proves they can legally sell health insurance to consumers.
 “This [mandatory documentation] includes plans for individual health insurance coverage, short-term coverage and Medicare, among others.
 Additionally, for private-sector providers promoting Affordable Care Act-compliant health plans, we will also require proof they are registered with the U.S. government to do so,” Google writes.

-Applications for Google’s certification opened on May 3, 2021, and will be available for health insurance advertisers to complete until June 2, 2021.
+Applications for Google’s certification opened on May 3, 2021, and were available until June 2, 2021 for health insurance advertisers to complete.
+After which, campaigns without certification were paused until certification could be completed.
 Advertisers will only need to complete one certification, encompassing each state they are licensed to sell health insurance coverage in, according to Search Engine Land reporter Carolyn Lyden.

 Why Is Google Requiring The Completion Of Its Health Insurance Certification Program?

 Google’s new health insurance certification requirement is intended to offer additional protection for consumers, while also helping stop the spread of misinformation surrounding the healthcare industry.
 “Our top priority is to create a safe and trustworthy experience for users, whether they’re searching for information online or interacting with ads across our platforms,” said Google.